 Trading in financial instruments, such as equities, primary capital certificates, bonds, notes, financial derivative instruments or other rights and obligations intended for trading in the securities market, normally takes place in an organised form in a trading system.
-By trading system is meant a regulated market, a systematic internaliser (SI), a market maker or another guarantor of liquidity.
+By trading system is meant a regulated market, a multilateral trading facility, an organised trading facility, a systematic internaliser (SI), a market maker12 or another guarantor of liquidity.